microsoft/vscode-docs/docs/editor/tasks_appendix.md

 	/**
 	 * Some commands require that the task argument is highlighted with a special
-	 * prefix (e.g. /t: for msbuild).
+	 * prefix (e.g. /t: for MSBuild).
 This property can be used to control such
 	 * a prefix.
 	 */
 	taskSelector?:string;